 This article describes Miradore’s application blacklist and whitelist configuration profiles for iOS that can be used by Enterprise Plan customers to deny users from installing and launching configured applications.
-If you’re interested in application black/whitelisting and application management in general, consider upgrading your site to the Enterprise Plan.
-See more in How to upgrade subscription for further information.

 - Active Enterprise Plan subscription or trial

 - Available in iOS 9.3 and later.
 Requires that devices are Supervised.
 The most convenient way to get devices into Supervised mode is to enroll them through the Apple Device Enrollment Program.

 Application blacklisting means that the defined applications cannot be installed to a target device.
 If a blacklisted application is already installed, it is blocked and cannot be started.
 Blacklisted applications are removed from the home screen of the device.

 Application whitelisting means that all applications, except the ones explicitly defined, are blocked and their icons are removed from the home screen of your iOS device.
 The end-user can only install or use those applications that have explicitly been defined.